PierreLescanne/Motzkin/README.md

 # Schröder
 Schröder.hs is a Haskell for linear random generation of Schröder trees.

 A paper describing these algorithms exists as a draft.
-It can be asked to pierre.lescanne@ens-lyon.fr
+It is called Hol_Lin_Gen.pdf